TQZhang04/outage-severity-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
 There seems to be a very weak, but positive, correlation.
-However, it's really too weak to tell us much about actual effects.
+This could mean that, as we expected, the more people are affected, the longer it takes the outage to get fixed.

 ### Cause and Duration
 Do outages caused by different things take longer to fix?
 Intuition tells us yes: Things that had more severe causes might take longer to repair.